Deejerz88/Native-Solutions/README.md

 ## Summary

-This project contains a list of information about plants and animals that users can search up by entering a zip code which will use APIs such as Google Maps, USDA Plant Database, NWF and IUCN Red List to create a database of information for wildlife in that area.
+This project contains a list of information about plants and animals that users can search up by entering a zip code which will use APIs such as Google Maps, USDA Plant Database, NWF, and IUCN Red List to create a database of information for wildlife in that area.

 ## Links